Open360cam/360CamHardware/README.md

 ***
 ## About
 This repository includes all the details to build your own 360 degree spherical camera.
-The goal of this project is to develop a kit to for a "build it your self" 360 degree spherical camera.
+The goal of this project is to develop a kit to for a DIY 360 degree spherical camera.

 Our key principals are as follows:
 * Open source hardware and software to encourage educational use and a developer community